shivani-boini/shivani-boini/README.md

 ---
 ### 🎯 **Goals**
--Leverage my skills in data analysis and product management to solve complex business problems.
+- Leverage my skills in data analysis and product management to solve complex business problems.
--Become a product manager and lead cross-functional teams to deliver impactful solutions.
+- Become a product manager and lead cross-functional teams to deliver impactful solutions.

 ---
 ### 🌟 **Fun Facts**
--Dancing and music are my go-to therapy.
+- Dancing and music are my go-to therapy.
--I love volunteering, planning events, and interacting with diverse cultures.
+- I love volunteering, planning events, and interacting with diverse cultures.

 ---